Olin Center 316

 cultural history, and comparative courses on cultural memory and trauma studies.

-I also teach courses on literary theory and comparative literature for the
+I also teach courses on literary theory for the International Literary and

 My research encompasses two areas relating to the study of modern Arabic and

 Persian literatures and cultures.
 First, I study Persian and Arabic literary

 history in the late nineteenth and early twentieth century, with a focus on